le-krogoth/hrafn/README.md

 git clone https://github.com/le-krogoth/hrafn.git
 ```

-## Configuration ##

 * Run the following command in the root directory to install all dependencies.

 ```
 npm install
 ```

+## Configuration ##

-* Change your settings in the config.js file to your liking.
+* Change the settings in the config.js file to your liking.
 * Add your domains to the domains.js file.
 Please make sure that you are allowed to scan these domains.
 * Configure ciphers.js to your liking.
 This file contains all the ciphers which your policy allows.
-See report for details.
+See report section for details.

+## Run ##

-* Regularly run the scan process like so:
+* Run the scan process like this.
+If no parameter is given, the scan script takes the configuration from the config file.

 ```
 ./scan.js